AsiaSat 6

 AsiaSat 6 / Thaicom 7 is a geostationary communications satellite which is operated by the Asia Satellite Telecommunications Company (AsiaSat) and was launched into orbit on 7 September 2014.
 The satellite project was developed in cooperation between satellite operators AsiaSat and Thaicom.
 AsiaSat owns half of the satellite's 28 transponders which are marketed as AsiaSat 6.
 The other half of the satellite is owned by Thaicom and is marketed as Thaicom 7.
 AsiaSat's part of the satellite is operated under license of the China (PRC), whereas Thaicom's part is operated under license of Thailand.

 Satellite description

 Space Systems/Loral (SS/L), announced in November 2011 that it has been chosen by AsiaSat, to build the AsiaSat 6 and AsiaSat 8 communications satellites.
 AsiaSat 6 / Thaicom 7 was built by Space Systems/Loral, and is based on the LS-1300LL satellite bus.
 The satellite carries 28 C-band transponders and is positioned at a longitude of 120° East, providing coverage over southern Asia, Australia and New Zealand.

 Launch

 SpaceX was contracted to launch AsiaSat 6 / Thaicom 7 using a Falcon 9 v1.1 launch vehicle.
-The launch took place from Space Launch Complex 40 (SLC-40) at the Cape Canaveral Air Force Station (CCAFS) on 7 September 2014, at.
+The launch took place from Space Launch Complex 40 (SLC-40) at Cape Canaveral Space Force Station (CCSFS) on 7 September 2014, at 01:00 AM EDT (05:00 UTC).